sf-wdi-22-23/tic-tac-toe/README.md

 ## Stretch Goals

-* Display a message to indicate which turn is about to be played.
+* Display a message to indicate whose turn it is (which player's mark is about to be played).

-* If a player wins (by drawing three of their mark in a row, column, or diagonal), stop the game and alert the winner.
+* If a player wins (by drawing three of their mark in a row, column, or diagonal), alert the winner and reset the game!
+* Creatively style your tic-tac-toe site.

 ## Suggested Workflow

-**Set up repository, files, and basic structure. **
+**Set up repository, files, and basic structure.**

 1. Fork this repository to create a copy on your GitHub account.
 1. Clone the tic-tac-toe repository from *your GitHub account* into your `dev` folder to create a local copy on your computer.